In this guide I explain how to diassemble an Asus K53U laptop.

 STEP 17.

 Unplug the power jack cable.
-This connector located on the bottom of the laptop close to the memory module.
+This connector located on the bottom close to the memory module.

 STEP 18.